wjessup/alexa-app-savant/README.md

           1. Make sure that port 443 is forwarded to the savant host static or reserved IP. you should be able to resolve your skill's secure page
             1. connect to https:// << WAN DNS >> /alexa/savant

+## Configuration file
+there is a configuration file in ~/alexa-app-savant/app/alexa-app-savant/userFiles.
+This file will adjustment of:
+  1. Skill Name
+  2. Enable single zone mode by default.
+  3. Set customWorkflowScope to match your blueprint config (for use with savantLib.serviceRequest(["<<workflow>>"],"custom");).
+  4. Set Thermostat scope. required for HVAC operation.
+  5. Opt-out from anonymous data sharing.
+  6. Direct alexa-app-savant to custom placed Savant components.

 ## Utterance Usage
 See all these in action [here](http://www.28seven.net/christopherclark/2016/12/20/alexa-app-savant-feature-set/)